adamobaid/adamobaid.github.io/_posts/2020-04-29-linkedlists.markdown

 ```

 Next is to figure out how certain operations will work in the linked list.
-For example, to insert an element to the begining of the list, the following adjustmenets are needed:
+For example, to insert an element to the begining of the list, the following adjustments are needed:

 The new element must be assigned as the new head of the list
 the next property of the new element must point to the old head